 The project's overall aim is the same as its purpose.
-This is expected to be concise and should describe how the situation should be after the project's conclusion, assuming the project delivers the expected results.
+It should be concise and describe the desired situation after the project's conclusion, assuming the expected results are achieved.

-Applicants should also formulate a number of short-term objectives.
+Applicants should also formulate several short-term objectives.
 The short-term objectives are a breakdown of the overall project aim and describe what should be achieved by the end of the project period, given the resources allocated (personnel, time, and budget).
 This means that the project's overall aim is achieved by reaching the respective short-term objectives.